mintDan/ExcelFun/README.md

 ![Sheet.png](https://github.com/mintDan/ExcelFun/blob/master/figs/Sheet.PNG)

-## Ebola epidemic 2014-15 in Guinea
+## Ebola epidemic 2014-15 in Sierra Leone
-The Ebola epidemic in Guinea is modelled with SIR, which used three time-dependent variables S(susceptibles), I(infectious), R(recovered).
+The Ebola epidemic in Sierra Leone is modelled with SIR, which used three time-dependent variables S(susceptibles), I(infectious), R(recovered).
 Data, which can be seen as R, is taken from WHO.

 ![Guinea.png](https://github.com/mintDan/ExcelFun/blob/master/figs/SIR.png)